mansiinegi/day-2/README.md

-# day 2 of the code
+# this is practice repo.